-- You need to declare in your NHS BSA Quality Payments submission that you have identified any patients in this group and referred them for review.
-Keep evidence of this in your pharmacy.
+- Declare in your NHS BSA Quality Payments submission that you have referred these patients for review.
+Keep evidence of the referrals in your pharmacy.

-- If you don’t have patients in this category, you can still claim the Quality Payment as long as you can demonstrate you have worked to identify people and have systems in place to refer anyone who would be eligible.
+- If you don’t have patients in this category, you can still claim if you can demonstrate you have worked to identify people and have systems in place to refer anyone who would be eligible.

 You can identify patients (or demonstrate you have tried) via one or more of the following: